espruino/EspruinoWebIDE/README.md

 Installing from NPM
 -------------------

-If you need access to Bluetooth Low Energy devices using Windows then you'll need to watch [this video](https://www.youtube.com/watch?v=mL9B8wuEdms).
-It's an extremely lengthy process, and it may not work on built-in Bluetooth LE adaptors.

 If you have an up to date version of [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/), you can execute the commands:

 * On Linux, `sudo apt-get install build-essential`